aaannndddyyy/monkeymind/README.md

  * Shared knowledge of the state of other individuals means that it's possible to coordinate better as a group, facilitating group survival (eg. as hunters or as a team whose members perform different roles).
  * Obtaining interesting cognitive behaviors requres the generation of a dense psychological jungle.
 For a social creature, navigating the psychological or sociological landscape of competing desires and social status is as important as navigating the physical landscape.
  * Identity arrises from the mechanisms of social coordination.
 It is socially constructed.
+ * The ultimate arbiter of intelligence is survival, not utility.
+Many behaviors characteristic of primates are not really fully explicable in utilitarian terms.